 \subsection{$\GE$-rings}

-Our study of Nielsen equivalence is significantly simplified when restricting to a class of rings $R$ which are similar to Euclidean rings in a specific sense.
-This is why we introduce the following definitions and elementary results.
-A ring $R$ is termed a \emph{$\GE_n$-ring} if $\GE_n(R) = \GL_n(R)$, which is equivalent to say that $\SL_n(R) = \El_n(R)$.
+Our study of Nielsen equivalence is significantly simplified when dealing with rings $R$ which are similar to Euclidean rings in a specific sense.
+A ring $R$ is termed a \emph{$\GE_n$-ring} if $\GE_n(R) = \GL_n(R)$, which is equivalent to saying that $\SL_n(R) = \El_n(R)$.
 Indeed, we have $ \GE_n(R) = \D_n(R^{\times}) \El_n(R) $ and a matrix $D \in \D_n(R^{\times})$ lies in $\SL_n(R)$ if and only if it lies in $\El_n(R)$ by Whitehead's lemma \cite[Lemma 1.3.3]{Wei13}.
 Thus the latter equality implies the former, the converse being obvious.
 A ring $R$ is called a \emph{generalized Euclidean ring} in the sense of P. M. Cohn \cite{Coh66}, or a $\GE$-ring for brevity, if it is a $\GE_n$-ring for every $n \ge 1$.
 Euclidean rings are known to satisfy this property \cite[Theorem 4.3.9]{HO89}.
 The reader is invited to check the two following elementary lemmas. \begin{lemma} The following assertions hold: \begin{itemize} \item[$(i)$] $R$ is a $\GE_2$-ring if and only if $1$ lies in the elementary range of $R$, i.e, $\E_2(R)$ acts transitively on $\U_2(R)$. \item[$(ii)$] If $\er(R) = 1$ then $R$ is a $\GE$-ring.
-In particular, $R$ is a $\GE$-ring if its stable rank is $1$. \end{itemize} \end{lemma}
+In particular, $R$ is a $\GE$-ring if $\sr(R) = 1$. \end{itemize} \end{lemma}

 A semilocal ring, i.e., a ring with only finitely many maximal ideals, has stable rank $1$ \cite[Corollary 6.5]{Bas64}.
 As a result, semilocal rings, and Artinian rings in particular, are $\GE$-rings.